sarvex/magisk-files/note.md

 ### Diffs to official Magisk

 - [General] Restore ptrace-based MagiskHide
-- [App] Support installing into system partition
+- [Manager] Support installing into system partition
 - [General] Copy required files to `/system` for `addon.d`
 - [Manager] Show all supported languages in Language settings for Chinese ROM
 - [Module] Support systemless deleting files or folders for modules